 I have enjoyed a wonderful personal relationship with Rolex since 1967 when a company executive presented me with a watch at an event in Japan.
 Through the years, Rolex has been a wonderful supporter of the USGA, most notably the Rolex U.S. Open book produced annually.
 I am delighted that Rolex has agreed to support the Newspapers in Education series for the USGA Museum and Arnold Palmer Center for Golf History.
 This series offers school children and junior golfers the opportunity to learn the inspiring stories of USGA champions and their impact on the world.
 I sincerely hope that this series will begin a life-long appreciation for golf's history among children.

+WN WOYA

-Invola Halme Best Wishes, Arnold Palmer
+Best Wishes, Arnold Palmer

-2

-Arnold Palmer is considered to be one of the greatest American golfers.
+or many people, ★ Arnold Palmer is considered to be one of the greatest American golfers.
 He was the first to win \$1 million in tournament prize money.
-He was the first to win the Masters Tournament four times.
-But he is more than a great golfer.
-He is also beloved as the athlete who forever changed the game of golf from a rich man's sport to a game
+He was the first to win the Masters Tournament four times But he is more than a great golfer.
+He is also beloved as the athlete who forever changed the game of golf from a rich man's sport to a game for all.

-L·

-or many people,

 Growing Up on a Golf Course

-for all.

 On September 10, 1929, in Youngstown, Pa., the world was graced with one of history's greatest and most popular golf legends when Arnold Daniel Palmer was born.
-The oldest of four children, Palmer grew up in the small steel town of Latrobe, Pa., where his father, Milfred J. "Deacon" Palmer, worked at the Latrobe Country Club as both the greenskeeper and as a golf professional.
+The oldest of four children.
+Palmer grew up in the small steel town of Latrobe, Pa., where his father, Milfred

+J. "Deacon" Palmer, worked at the Latrobe Country Club as both the greenskeeper and as a golf professional.

 At age three, young Arnie had his first golf club - a sawed-off old iron shortened to fit his small body.

-Table of Contonta had three younger siblings - Lois Jean (nicknamed Cheech), Jerry and Sandy.
-Here he is age 6 with his sister Cheech, 4.
-Before attending high school in Latrobe, Palmer went to a two-room schoolhouse in Youngstown.
-His father, whom he called "Pap," put a golf club in his hands when he was three years old and told him to hit the ball hard.
-Sometimes he would hit the ball so hard that he would fall over.
-Arnold Palmer His father shared his love of golf with Arnie and gave him lessons when time allowed.
+His father shared his love of golf with Arnie and gave him lessons when time allowed.
 By the time he was five years old, Arnie played 18 holes with regularity.
 By age nine he shot 45 over nine holes.

-Arnie's family couldn't afford to buy new golf clubs, so the young golfer used hand-me-down clubs.
+Arnie's family couldn't afford

+to buy new golf clubs, so the young golfer used hand-me-down clubs.
 He constantly tinkered with those clubs, until they felt right to him.
-Arnold?

 Young Champion

 In high school, Arnie was the star of his school's golf team, losing only one match in four years.
 But things didn't always go the way Arnie wanted.
 After missing a shot in one junior match, Arnie got angry, picked up his club, and threw it into a cluster of trees.
 His father taught him a lesson about self-control that day.
 He said that golf was a gentleman's game and that self-control went hand in hand with being a good golfer.
 Deacon told Arnold if he ever threw his clubs again he'd never play golf again.
 That was the first and last time Arnie let his temper get the best of him.
 He went on to win many tournaments, including the

 Western Pennsylvania Junior title twice.

 After finishing high school, Arnie met a young man named Bud Worsham, brother of the professional golfer, Lew Worsham.
-Bud told Arnie he could get a ladie of Contents Who is Arnold?2-3 Off the Course12-13 King on the Course 4-5 Arnold Palmer Center for Golf History7-10 Endorsing What Counts14-15 King of Golf 6 King of Golf (continued) 11 Mystery Spot 16 Character of a Champion: Arnold Palmer "I have a boy here who's going to be greater than Bobby Jones." -Jim Weaver, Athletic Director, Wake Forest University 1937-1954, Quote location - forehead
+Bud told Arnie he could get a

+Table of Contents

+Who is Arnold?2-3 PULL-OUT SECTION:

+King on the Course 4-5 Arnold Palmer Center for Golf History7-10

+King of Golf6 King of Golf (continued) 11

+PULL-OUT SECTION:

+Arnold Palmer Center

+for Golf History 7-10

+Vince of Colf (continued) 4.4

+Off the Course12-13

+Endorsing What Counts14-15

+Mystery Spot 16